 - In most cases, you have a cooling-off period in case your circumstances change

-BUYING A HOME BY TENDER OR EXPRESSION OF INTEREST
+BUYING A HOUSE OR UNIT BY TENDER OR EXPRESSION OF INTEREST

 In an expression of interest or tender sales campaign, buyers are invited to submit their best and final offer to purchase a property by a specific closing date and time.

 Following this, the seller, normally in consultation with their agent, will review the offers.
 If an acceptable offer is not received, the property may be sold via another method or an Expression of Interest may be called again.